Optimal Capital Structure with Scale Effects under Spectrally Negative Levy Models: Introduction

 \section{Introduction}

 We revisit the Leland-Toft optimal capital structure model \cite{Leland_Toft_1996} with endogenous bankruptcy.
 A firm is partly financed by debt of equal seniority that is continuously retired and reissued so that its maturity profile is kept constant through time.
 It distributes a continuous stream of coupon payments to bondholders, on which the firm receives tax benefits.
-The bankruptcy triggering level is determined endogenously by the shareholders so as to maximize the firm's equity value subject to the limited liability constraint.
+The model assumes that the shareholders have the right to determine the time of bankruptcy so as as to maximize the firm's equity value subject to the limited liability constraint.
 This gives a framework for obtaining the optimal capital structure that solves the tradeoff between minimizing bankruptcy costs and maximizing tax benefits.

-This model was first studied by Leland \cite{Leland_1994} and Leland and Toft \cite{Leland_Toft_1996} where they assumed geometric Brownian motion for the firm's asset value, and was later extended to a \lev model by Hilberink and Rogers \cite{ Hilberink_Rogers_2002}, Le Courtois and Quittard-Pinon \cite{Courtois_2008}, Kyprianou and Surya \cite{ Kyprianou_Surya_2007}, and Chen and Kou \cite{Chen_Kou_2009}.
+This model was first studied by \cite{Leland_1994,Leland_Toft_1996} where they assumed a geometric Brownian motion for the firm's asset value, and was later extended to a \lev model, among others, by \cite{Chen_Kou_2009,Dao_Jeanblanc_2012, Hilberink_Rogers_2002,Kyprianou_Surya_2007, Courtois_2008}.
 By introducing jumps, it allows the value of bankruptcy costs to be stochastic, and more importantly resolves the contradictory conclusion under the continuous diffusion model that the credit spreads go to zero as the maturity decreases to zero.
 The problem reduces to a non-standard optimal stopping problem, and the optimal bankruptcy level can be obtained via the continuous/smooth fit principle.
 It was solved, in particular, for the double exponential jump diffusion process \cite{Chen_Kou_2009}, for stable processes \cite{Courtois_2008}, and for a general spectrally negative \lev process \cite{ Hilberink_Rogers_2002, Kyprianou_Surya_2007}.

 In this paper, we add more dynamics to the \lev model by incorporating the ``scale effect" or the inhomogeneity with respect to the firm size.
 Despite the fascinating contributions of the aforementioned papers, there are several assumptions on the bankruptcy costs and tax benefits, which are rather artificially imposed to derive explicit/analytical solutions.
 This paper is aimed to relax these assumptions.
-Here we review the assumptions required in Leland and Toft \cite{Leland_Toft_1996} and its extensions and also give empirical evidence that motivates us to relax these assumptions.
+Here we review the assumptions required in \cite{Leland_Toft_1996} and its extensions and also give empirical evidence that motivates us to relax these assumptions.